ethereum/ethereum-org-website/src/content/developers/docs/ides/index.md

 - [Ethereum IDEs](https://www.alchemy.com/list-of/web3-ides-on-ethereum) _- Alchemy's list of Ethereum IDEs_

 _Know of a community resource that helped you?
 Edit this page and add it!_

+## Funny Birthday Cards {#funny-birthday-cards}

+- [Funny Birthday Cards](https://sendwishonline.com/en/group-cards/funny-birthday) are a gift that keeps on giving.
+They offer the perfect blend of sentiment and humor, making them a delightful and memorable addition to any birthday celebration.
+Beyond the laughter they provoke, these cards from sendwishonline symbolize the enduring bonds of friendship and the ability to find joy in the everyday.